-The VVER-1200 is the version currently offered for construction, being an evolution of the VVER-1000 with increased power output to about 1200 MWe (gross) and providing additional passive safety features.
-Table 1.3 shows the main features of both VVER1000 and VVER-1200 reactors.
+Table 1.1 shows the main features of VVER-1000 and VVER-1250 reactors.
 The reactor design has been refined to optimize fuel efficiency.
 Specifications include a \$1.200 per kW overnight construction cost, 54-month planned construction time, a 60-year design lifetime at 90% capacity factor, and requiring about 35% fewer operational personnel than the VVER-1000.
-The VVER-1200 has a gross and net thermal efficiency of 37.5% and 34.8%.
-The VVER 1200 will produce 1.198 MWe of power.

-Table 1.1 VVER-1000 and VVER-1200 main features:
+Table 1.1 VVER-1000 and VVER-1250 main features:

-Feature VVER-1000 VVER-1200
+Feature VVER-1000 VVER-1250

-Plant performance rated power 3000 MWe 3200MWe
+Plant performance rated power 3000 MWe 3300 MWe

-Primary pressure 15.7 MPa 16.2 MPa
+Primary pressure 15,7 MPa 16,2 MPa

-Secondary pressure 6.3MPa 7.0 MPa
+Secondary pressure 6,3 MPa 7 MPa

-Coolant temperature 320°C 329°C
+Coolant temperature 320 °C 329 °C

-VVER-1200 combines the reliability of long-proven engineering solutions with a complex of active and passive safety systems, modified taking into account the "post-Fukushima" requirements.
+VVER-1250 combines the reliability of long-proven engineering solutions with a complex of active and passive safety systems, modified taking into account the "post-Fukushima" requirements.

-NPPs based on VVER-1200 are characterized by an increased level of safety, which makes it possible to classify them as "3+" generation.
+NPPs based on VVER-1250 are characterized by an increased level of safety, which makes it possible to classify them as "3+" generation.
 This has been achieved by the introduction of new "passive safety systems", which are able to function without operator intervention even when the station is completely de-energized.